Matildas final, Sydney Streets + a Michelin taqueria: 26 things to do in Sydney this weekend

 Price: Special exhibition tickets start at $25 per adult.

 Mike Hewson’s The Key’s Under the Mat opens October 4.
-(Image supplied).
+(Image: Chris Singh).

 New Zealand-born, Sydney-based artist Mike Hewson is next in a long line of artists aching to take over The Art Gallery of NSW’s unique, subterranean Nelson Packer Tank space, turning the industrial bunker into a concrete jungle with a park, play space, construction site, and a communal area framed by sculptural works.